rustyeddy/rustyeddy.com/content/_index.md

 ### Welcome to my Site!

-This site is mostly about my professional self, what I have accomplished in the past, what I am working on now and what I am excited about working on as we get past 2020!
+This site is mostly about my professional self, what I have accomplished in the past, what I am working on now as we get past 2020!

 Here you can find my [resume](/resume) as well as a [portfolio](/projects) with just a *couple* of the projects that I